-A very serious, painful and unfortunate accident occurred to Joseph M. Lapsley, the plumber, Wednesday afternoon.
-Mr. Lapsley was engaged in placing fixtures in the house of George For-rester at 323 Fifth East street, and had occasion to carry a pot of molten lead a short distance.
-As is usual with plumbers, he was carrying the pot with a pair of tongs, when they slipped, dropping the lead to the flor, and throwing the metal all over Mr. Lapsley's body.
-Mr. Lapsley dropped in terrible agony while his belper, seeing the pight be was in, rushed to his assistance.
-A large piece of the metaland struck Mr. Lapsley's eye and was quickly hurning its way in the tocket, when the helper took out his pocket knife and tried to remove it, It was no use, however, the metal had gnawed its way into the flesh so that it was impossible to remove it.
+A very serious, painful and unfortunate accident occurred to Joseph M. Lapsley, the plumber, Wednesday afternoon

+Mr. Lapsley was engaged in placing fixtures in the house of George Forester at 323 Fifth East street, and had occasion to carry a pot of molten lead a short distance.
+As is usual with plumbers, he was carrying the pot with a pair of tonge, when they slipped, dropping the lead to the fi or, and throwing the metal all over Mr. Lapsley's body.
+Mr. Lapsley dropped in terrible agony while his helper, seeing the plight he was in, rushed to his assistance.
+A large piece of the metal had struck Mr. Lapsley's eye and was quickly hurning its way in the socket, when the helper took out his pocket knife and tried to remove it.
+It was no use, however, the metal bad gnawed to way into the flesh so that it was impossible to remove it.